You asked, we answered!

 A few months ago we published a blog by Victoria Francis, a registered dietitian with over 15 years experience in helping people eat well.
 We’re delighted that Vicky agreed to write a second blog for us based on questions posted in our private Shine group.

-As food becomes trendy and food trends go viral, we thought it was important to keep to the facts about healthy eating.
+As food becomes trendy and food trends go viral, we thought it was important to keep to the facts about healthy eating, and especially eating well after cancer.
 Vicky’s written the blog as a Q&A so if you posted a question, check below to see if it’s been answered.
 And please do share and let us know what you think!

 1. Is it possible that foods can “absorb toxins” and help you to expel them (e.g. chia seeds)?